Lex mercatoria: Common law development

-We find reference to the law merchant as early as 13 Edw.
+The law merchant is referenced as early as 13 Edw.
 4 (1473/4): "'the king has jurisdiction over them [merchants] to put them to stand (estoyer) to right, etc., but this will be 'according to the laws of nature' (secundum legem naturae) which is called by some 'law merchant', which is universal law for everyone (tout le monde)."

 English courts applied merchant customs only if they were "certain" in nature, "consistent with law" and "in existence since time immemorial".
 English judges also required that merchant customs be proven before the court.
 But even as early as 1608, Chief Justice Edward Coke described lex mercatoria as "a part of the common law", and William Blackstone would later concur.
 The tradition continued especially under Lord Mansfield, who is said to be the father of English commercial law.
 Precepts of the lex mercatoria were also kept alive through equity and the admiralty courts in maritime affairs.
 In the US, traditions of the lex mercatoria prevailed in the general principles and doctrines of commercial jurisprudence.

 Lord Mansfield was a champion of fusing lex mercatoria with the common law.